Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has an existing public web application for `www.example.com`.
 The Application Load Balancer (ALB) is configured with a single `HTTP` `80` listener.
 A SysOps administrator must ensure that all web requests to `www.example.com` are encrypted between the client and the `ALB`.
 The SysOps administrator already has requested and validated a public certificate for `www.example.com` in AWS Certificate Manager (ACM).
 Existing users of the application must not be required to change the endpoint to which they are connecting.
 Which additional set of steps should the SysOps administrator take to meet these requirements?

 - [ ] Create an additional `ALB` listener for `HTTPS` on port `443`.
 Set the default action to forward all traffic to the target group.
 Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.
 - [ ] Create an additional `ALB` listener for `HTTPS` on port `443`.
 Set the default action to forward all traffic to the target group.
 Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.
-Delete the original HTTP listener on port 80.
+Delete the original `HTTP` listener on port `80`.
-- [ ] Modify the `ALB` default rule for the HTTP port 80 listener.
+- [ ] Modify the `ALB` default rule for the `HTTP` port `80` listener.
 Create a rule in the listener to forward all traffic for the host www example.com to the target group.
 Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.
-- [x] Modify the `ALB` default rule for the HTTP port `80` listener to redirect to `HTTPS` on port `443`.
+- [x] Modify the `ALB` default rule for the `HTTP` port `80` listener to redirect to `HTTPS` on port `443`.
 Create an additional `HTTPS` listener on port `443`.
 Set the default action to forward all traffic to the target group.
 Specify the ACM certificate that was created for `www.example.com` as the default SSL certificate.

 ### A SysOps administrator needs to configure the Amazon Route 53 hosted zone for `example.com` and `www.example.com` to point to an Application Load Balancer (ALB).
 Which combination of actions should the SysOps administrator take to meet these requirements?
 (Choose two.)